open-simh/.github/docs/simdocs/simh_vmio.md

 The DEVICE **ctxt** (context) field must point to the device information block (DIB), if one exists.
-The DEVICE **flags** field must specify whether the device supports the "SET ENABLED/SET DISABLED" commands (DEV\_DISABLE).
+The DEVICE **flags** field must specify whether the device supports the “SET ENABLED/SET DISABLED” commands (DEV\_DISABLE).
 If a device can be disabled, the state of the device flag\<DEV\_DIS\> must be declared as a register for SAVE/RESTORE.

 2. Adding A New I/O Device

     1. Defining The Device Number and Done/Interrupt Flag

 Module pdp8\_defs.h must be modified to add the device number